jhrcook/weather-forecast-collection/README.md

 ### The Weather Company (The Weather Channel)

-I am currently unable to find where I can get an API key.

 - https://weather.com/swagger-docs/call-for-code

-### National Weather Service
+### National Weather Service (done)

 - https://www.weather.gov/documentation/services-web-api
 - https://weather-gov.github.io/api/

-### Yahoo Weather
+### Yahoo Weather (skip)

+A banner on the documentation website indicates that this API will be closed soon.

+> On approximately May 1, 2021, the free Yahoo Weather API will be retired and will cease to function.
+Unfortunately, we will not be offering a replacement API, and there will be no paid alternative.

 - https://developer.yahoo.com/weather/documentation.html